ice-blockchain/cometbft/multiplex/README.md

 # Client

-A `client.Client` instance may be used to spawn on-demand consensus instances using a list of active relays running one or many cometbft network.
+A `client.Client` instance may be used to spawn on-demand consensus instances using a list of active relays running one or many cometbft networks.
 Transactions that are broadcast will be first broadcast to other relays, then verified and/or persisted, before they are committed to a network.